Fermented Turmeric—Supports Healthy Joints and Mobility†

 With that foundation, let’s get started.

-With a long track record (over 4,000 years) of health benefits, turmeric (Curcuma longa), a perennial herbaceous plant, has been known for supporting joint health, immune defense, plus benefits for the whole body.† Presently, naturopathic physicians and herbalists often recommend using turmeric to support a healthy response to inflammation, healthy immune response and to support healthy aging.†
+With a long track record (over 4,000 years) of health benefits, turmeric (Curcuma longa), a perennial herbaceous plant, supports a healthy response to inflammation.†

-In short, the yellow or orange pigment of turmeric, called curcumin, is considered the primary driver of the health benefits of turmeric because it is able to neutralize free radicals.†
+In short, the yellow or orange pigment of turmeric, called curcumin, is significant.

 There’s widespread interest in curcumin, the active compound found in the rhizome (underground stem) of turmeric, but turmerones and other active compounds in turmeric haven’t been as thoroughly explored.